-The purpose of this agreement is to complete work required by the United States Department of Health and Human Services, Health Resources and Services Administration, Bureau of Health Workforce, Division of Policy and Shortage Designation.
+The purpose of this request is to continue services related to identifying Health Professional Shortage Areas, as required by the United States Department of Health and Human Services, Health Resources and Services Administration, Bureau of Health Workforce, Division of Policy and Shortage Designation.

-There are four (4) key areas of focus for this contract: 1) identifying areas in the state that meet the federal criteria for Health Professional Shortage Areas, Mental Health Professional Shortage Areas, Dental Health Professional Shortage Areas, Medically Underserved Areas/Populations and Governor's Exceptional Medically Underserved Population Areas; 2) organizing and prioritizing the designation and re-designation process and preparation of shortage designation applications for review and signature by Department staff; 3) assisting with the development and implementation of the Health Professions Data Center, which will capture the supply and capacity of licensed healthcare providers in the state; and 4) conducting an overall primary care needs assessment annually, that will include identifying geographic areas and populations at the Regional Public Health Network and Integrated Delivery Network levels.
+There are four (4) key areas of focus for this contract: 1) identifying areas in the state that meet the federal criteria for Health Professional Shortage Areas, Mental Health Professional Shortage Areas, Medically Underserved Areas/Populations and Governor's Exceptional Medically Underserved Population Areas; 2) organizing and prioritizing the designation and re-designation process and preparation of shortage designation applications for review and signature by Department staff; 3) assisting with the development and implementation of the Health Professions Data Center, which will capture the supply and capacity of licensed healthcare providers in the state; and 4) conducting an overall primary care needs assessment, annually, that will include identifying disparities among populations at the Regional Public Health Network level.